 - Create native iOS apps for iPhone and iPad devices.
 I’m familiar with all aspects of app development from design to code to the App Store.

 - Develop embedded firmware for data loggers, control systems, and other electronic devices, using 16-bit and 32-bit microcontrollers.
-I’m familiar with many comms protocols, such as CAN, J1939, SPI, and IP.

 - Write desktop tools and automated test software.